Millefeuille42/tracim-themes/readme.md

 These files also contain the `styles/theme-patch.css` stylesheet, permitting to apply the style in a single file.

+### With the Stylus browser extension

+Download the Stylus browser extension for your browser ([For Firefox](https://addons.mozilla.org/fr/firefox/addon/styl-us/) / [For Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne))

+Once it is installed refresh your Tracim tab(s) and then click on the Stylus icon (often hidden in the plugins menu) From here you'll see a `Write a style for sub.example.com/smth / This URL` on the bottom of the popup window, click on the appropriate URL segment (top level subdomain is recommended).
+It will open a window with a text field, copy and paste the **bundled** theme file of your choice and click on `Save`.

+From now on go back on a Tracim tab, click on the Stylus icon and check the style you juste created.
+Style may be applied immediatly, if so you don't need to check the box, of course.
+If you have multiple open tabs you might have to refresh your other tabs for the style to apply.

 ## Creating a theme